keylime/enhancements/7_multi-tenancy.md

 Multi tenancy introduces its own set of security risks in the form of information leakage and unauthorised access.

+To address this the enhancement will utlise JWT tokens and password hashing for passwords that are stored within the database.

 This change will seek to use existing security modules such as PyJWT and will build upon the existing access controls already present in Keylime (mTLS).
+Therefore access control will be more robust as a "belt and braces" access control configuration of both scoped token based sessions and mTLS certificates can be leveraged.

+Username passwords will be salted within the database  to mitigate rainbow table attacks (in the case of a compromised database) and the sending of passwords within HTTP headers will be encrypted via mTLS / TLS.

 ## Design Details